MINcomSmartSolutions/strohm/backend/docs.md

 </dd>
 <dt><a href="#module_services/steve_transactions">services/steve_transactions</a></dt>
 <dd><p>SteVe Transactions Service</p>
-<p>Incremental fetch of STOPPED transactions since last high‑water mark (T0).
+<p>Incremental fetch of all transactions since last high‑water mark (T0).
+Records all transactions in database, but only bills permanently stopped ones.
 High‑Water Mark Concept:
-We persist the timestamp of the latest processed transaction (the “high‑water mark” or T0).
+We persist the timestamp of the latest processed transaction (the &quot;high‑water mark&quot; or T0).
 On each run, we only fetch transactions whose stopTimestamp is strictly greater than T0.
 After processing, we update T0 to the maximum stopTimestamp seen.
 This ensures:
   • No overlap or reprocessing of already handled transactions.